JHKim-snu/LCRG/README.md

 # LCRG
-A code for a robot for Language-Conditioned Robotic Grasping
+A code for a robot (Kinova Gen3) for Language-Conditioned Robotic Grasping